BookStackApp/BookStack/dev/docs/javascript-code.md

 // Translator
 // Take the given plural text and count to decide on what plural option
 // to use, Similar to laravel's trans_choice function but instead
-// takes the direction directly instead of a translation key. window.trans_plural(translationString, count, replacements);
+// takes the translation text directly instead of a translation key. window.$trans.choice(translationString, count, replacements);

 // Component System
 // Parse and initialise any components from the given root el down.